cspr-rad/kairos-spec/info.md

     need parallelization over multiple machines for the PoC?
   * Benchmark the storage and computational needs of ZKR verification: Can this run within a smart contract?
-- Mermaid & graphviz: Include in devShell, build `app` and include in the spec generating `app` (Nick)
-- Finish the sequence diagrams